fernando-fix/fernando-fix/README.md

 🔵 I would like to become a PHP developer (Studying since 2021-nov)

-🔵 I am an intermediate english speaker (studying since 2022-feb)
+🔵 I am an intermediate english student - (studying since 2022-feb, A2->B1)

 ## ✅ Contact me: